uport-project/specs/did-methods/https-did-method.md

 ## Abstract

-DIDs that target a distributed ledger face significant practical challenges in bootstrapping enough meaningful trusted data around identities to incentivize mass adoption<sup>[1](#footnote1)</sup>.
+DIDs that target a distributed ledger face significant practical challenges in bootstrapping enough meaningful trusted data around identities to incentivize mass adoption.
 We propose a new DID method meant to be used in conjunction with blockchain-based DIDs that allows them to bootstrap trust using a web domain's existing reputation.

 ## Introduction